 Simply marinated tomatoes and mozzarella cheese are baked inside earthy and delicious portabello, then topped with a bright pesto topping.
 Marinated Tomato & Pesto Portabello Mushrooms are an excellent side dish or a complete light dinner.

 Oh and they are totally done in less than 30 minutes.
-YAY!
 Once you try this simple recipe for portabello mushrooms, you will make it over and over again.
 Why?
 It takes a few ingredients, is easy to make and cooks quickly.

 A simple drizzle of olive oil on the mushrooms helps them cook through and stay moist and tender.